-This is important because valid science is about details, and the misrepresentation of scientific principles is rampant.
+This is important because valid science is about details, yet the misrepresentation of scientific principles is rampant.
 In order to determine if something causes a disease, we use a basic scientific standard in biology (the study of life) called Koch’s Postulates.
 One of those basic standards essentially states the following:

 The specific disease must be reproduced when a pure culture of the suspected disease-causing-agent is introduced into a healthy susceptible host [like injecting a mouse in a lab with a suspected virus].

 So, if a person were to get the virus, but never were to develop the disease, do you know what that means?
 Can you imagine that there is a possibility that the virus alone does not cause the disease?
 That's what it means.
 Subsequent research has supported this hypothesis.